RayReynolds/jenkins-docker/README.md

 RUN chown -R jenkins:jenkins /var/cache/jenkins
 USER jenkins

-# Set list of plugins to download / update in plugins.txt like this
+# Set the list of plugins to download/update in plugins.txt like this:
 # pluginID:version
 # periodicbackup:1.3
 # ...
-# NOTE : Just set pluginID to download latest version of plugin.
+# NOTE : Only set pluginID to download latest version of the plugin
 COPY plugins.txt /usr/share/jenkins/plugins.txt

 # Set the default port but allow to be overriden via a build parameter